YehudaGold/context-component/README.md

         <div onClick={increase} > {counter} </div>
     </div>;

-const mapStateToProps = ({CounterContext, ThemeContext}) => ({
+const mapStateToProps = ([counterContext, themeContext]) => ({
-    counter: CounterContext.counter,
+    counter: counterContext.counter,
-    theme: ThemeContext.theme
+    theme: themeContext.theme
 });

-const mapActionToProps = ({CounterContext, ThemeContext}) => ({
+const mapActionToProps = ([counterContext, themeContext]) => ({
-    increase: CounterContext.increase,
+    increase: counterContext.increase,
-    toggleTheme: ThemeContext.toggleTheme
+    toggleTheme: themeContext.toggleTheme
 });

 export default connect([CounterContext, ThemeContext], mapStateToProps, mapActionToProps)(otherComponent);
 ```
 The `connect` HOC takes the array of context class, and two optional functions:

-* mapStateToProps - transform the context state to object of props, enabling to rename and pick the relevant values to the component.
+* mapStateToProps - transform the context state array to object of props, enabling to rename and pick the relevant values to the component.
-* mapActionToProps - transform the context actions to object of props, enabling to rename and pick the relevant method's to the component.
+* mapActionToProps - transform the context actions array to object of props, enabling to rename and pick the relevant method's to the component.